tekgourou/Duo_User-Context-Mapping_to_FMC/README.md

 tinydb <br/>

 ### FMC Host Input API client certificate
-File (xxxxxx.pkcs12) generatedfrom FMC,downloaded in this script's local directory.
+File (xxxxxx.pkcs12) generated from FMC, downloaded in this script's local directory.
 To generate the certificate, login to FMC Web GUI and navigate to System -> Integrations -> Host Input Client-> CreateClient->give the IP address of your HOST and DO NOT GIVE a password-> Save.
 Download the pkcs12file in this script's local directory.